-- D. Parking Setbacks.
-Off-street parking areas shall be set back a minimum of twenty (20) feet from the right-of-way line of any street or roadway, presently existing or as planned by the Road Commission for Oakland County or the City of Novi Master Plan.
-Surface parking lots shall be screened from all public rights-of-way and internal roads by either (1) a two and onehalf (2.5) foot: ornamental brick-on-brick wall, or 2) a landscaped berm.
+- Parking Setbacks.
+Off-street parking areas shall be setback a minimum of twenty (20) feet from the right-of-way line of any street or roadway, presently existing or as planned by the Road Commission for Oakland County or the City of Novi Master Plan.
+Surface parking lots shall be screened from all public rights-of-way and internal roads by either (1) a two and onehalf (21⁄2) foot ornamental brick-on-brick wall, or (2) semi-transparent screening such as brick pilaster with metal decorative fence in order to maintain attractive streetscapes as approved by the City's Landscape Architect or (3) a landscaped berm.
 The landscaping of such areas shall comply with the standards set forth in Section 5.5.
-Notwithstanding the above, within the TC-1 district there shall be no front yard or side yard parking on any non-residential collector.
-Access to such rear yard parking shall be provided by alleyways which provide access to parking areas of adjacent parcels. - Architecture/Pedestrian Orientation.
+Notwithstanding the above. within the TC-1 district there shall be no front yard or side yard parking on any nonresidential collector.
+Access to such rear yard parking shall be provided by alleyways which provide access to parking areas of adjacent parcels. - E. Architecture/Pedestrian Orientation.
 Proposed uses, through innovative architecture, shall create a significant pedestrian orientation in keeping with the intent and purpose of these districts.
-No building in the TC-1 district shall be in excess of one-hundred twenty-five (125) feet in width, unless pedestrian entranceways are provided at least every one-hundred twenty-five (125) feet of frontage.

-Architectural amenities shall include pedestrian walkways, brick or other approved decorative paving, coordinated pedestrian scale lighting, benches, trash receptacles, small scale landscape treatments, and major architectural features at entranceways and focal points of the development (e.g., arch, gateway, bell tower, fountain).
+No building in the TC-1 district shall be in excess of one-hundred twenty-five (125) width, unless pedestrian feet in entranceways are provided at least every one-hundred twenty-five (125) feet of frontage.
+Architectural amenities shall include pedestrian walkways, brick or other approved decorative paving to achieve the same effect of safe, tidy and well-landscaped plaza, coordinated pedestrian scale lighting, benches, trash receptacles. small-scale landscape treatments, and major architectural features at entranceways and focal points of the development (e.g., arch, gateway, bell tower, fountain).

-Architectural design and facade material are to be complimentary to existing or proposed buildings within the site and the surrounding area.
-It is not intended that contrasts in architectural design and use of facade materials is to be discouraged, but care shall be taken so that any such contrasts will not be so out of character with existing building designs and facade materials so as to create an adverse effect on the stability and value of the surrounding area.

-- F. Open Space.
+- Architectural design and facade material are to be complimentary to existing or proposed buildings within the site and the surrounding area.
+It is not intended that contrasts in architectural design and use of facade materials is to be discouraged, but care shall be taken so that any such contrasts will not be so out of character with existing building designs and facade materials so as to create an adverse effect on the stability and value of the surrounding - F. Open Space.
 A minimum of fifteen (15) percent of the gross site area of a development shall be devoted to permanently landscaped open spaces and pedestrian plaza areas accessible to the public.
 All landscaped open spaces and pedestrian plaza areas shall be maintained by the owner of the commercial office or other development it serves. - G. Facades.
 All exterior walls of any main or accessory building shall be composed of the same architectural building facade materials.
-Exterior building facades shall be primarily of brick or stone, which may be augmented by materials complementary to or stone.
-When renovations, brick alterations, or additions are made to an existing building within the TC or TC-1 districts, the exterior building facades of the entire building shall be brought into compliance with this subsection.
+Exterior building facades shall be primarily of brick or stone, which may be augmented by materials complementary to When renovations, brick or stone. alterations, or additions are made to an existing building within the TC or TC-1 districts, the exterior building facades of the entire building shall be brought into compliance with this subsection.

-When facade materials other than brick or stone are proposed for a building within the TC or TC-1 districts, the Planning Commission (or City Council for site of five (5) acres or greater) may permit such alternative facade materials provided it finds that all of the following conditions are satisfied:
+When facade materials other than brick or stone are proposed for a building within the TC or TC-1 districts, the Planning Commission (or City Council for sites of five (5) acres or greater) may permit such alternative facade materials provided it finds that all of the following conditions are satisfied: